Wriar/HID-Wiegand-Pinpad-Reader/README.md

-# C++ HID Weigand Protocol/Pinpad Reader for Arduino
+# C++ HID Wiegand Protocol/Pinpad Reader for Arduino
 Arduino Keypad and RFID reading software for HID iClass, PivClass, and MultiClass/SE model readers.
 You can create a serial connection to transmit decoded data to an ACM panel or control system.